paymenttools/wlp-android-distribution/README.md

 The SDK offers the functionality to log the main actions that are performed by the SDK.
 Enabling the logging can be done by setting the `shouldLog` parameter to `true` when initializing the WhitelabelPayConfigurations object.
-The logs are printed in the logcat with the tag `YP-SDK`.
+The logs are printed in the logcat with the tag `WLP-SDK`.

 The SDK offers the possibility to export the logs to a file by using the `exportLogs` function.
 Here is an example of how to export the logs to the external Downloads directory: